OASIS: A Multilingual and Multimodal Dataset for Culturally Grounded Spoken Visual QA: Details of the and

-In Table~\ref{tab:qa_annotation_quality}, we report annotation agreement based on the Likert scale values for both human- and LLM-based annotations across three QA types such as open-ended, MCQ, and true/false (T/F) with LLMs evaluated across 18 countries and humans across 6 countries.
+In Table~\ref{tab:qa_annotation_quality}, we report annotation agreement based on the Likert scale values for both human- and LLM-based annotations across three QA types such as open-ended, MCQ, and true/false (T/F) with LLMs evaluated across 18 countries and humans across 14 countries.
 Unless noted, quality means (A.Q., Q.Q., R.C.I., R.P.F.) are on a 1–5 scale; the T/F answer quality (A.Q.) uses a 1–3 scale.
-After linear rescaling, LLM T/F A.Q. of 2.90–2.95 (1–3) corresponds to approximately 4.80–4.90 on a 1–5 scale, and human T/F A.Q. of $\sim$2.99–3.00 maps to $\sim$4.99–5.00 indicating higher aggrement for binary answers.
-MCQ remains very strong across all mean quality dimensions ($\approx$4.64–4.95 on 1–5), with open-ended close behind. rwg$^{*}$ score (0–1 scale) is uniformly high, $\sim$0.79–0.99 for LLMs and $\sim$0.95–0.99 for humans, with humans generally higher, especially on T/F. Overall, the high agreement scores suggest strong annotation consistency and high-quality QA pairs and rationales.
+After linear rescaling, LLM T/F A.Q. of 2.90–2.95 (1–3) corresponds to approximately 4.80–4.90 on a 1–5 scale, and human T/F A.Q. of $\sim$3.00 maps to $\sim$5.00 indicating higher aggrement for binary answers.

+MCQ remains consistently strong across all mean quality dimensions ($\approx$4.69–4.95 on a 1–5 scale), with open-ended questions scoring only marginally lower. rwg$^{*}$ score (0–1 scale) is uniformly high, $\sim$0.79–0.99 for LLMs and $\sim$0.68–0.99 for humans, with humans generally higher, especially on T/F. Overall, the high agreement scores indicate strong annotation consistency and support the quality of the QA pairs and rationales.
+The comparatively lower agreement for the \textit{second T/F question} on question quality primarily reflects the intent of this item.
+It is designed to be \emph{false} and to reference content that is not present in the image.
+In early rounds, some annotators interpreted such questions as low quality and in some cases did not consistently apply the intended criterion.
+As discussed in Section~\ref{sec:introduction}, these questions are meant to measure hallucination behavior.
+After clarifying this guideline, subsequent rounds showed more consistent judgments.